Sujayketkar/SujayKetkar/README.md

 - ✏️ my skills are **SQL, PowerBI, Pandas, MS Excel**

 - ⚙️My primary skill is SQL and i keep on working on various datasets, here is another interesting one [Social media activity](https://github.com/Sujayketkar/Employee-Social-Media-Activity-Dataset)
+- - 💬 but i'm great at **asking the right questions, Collaboration, negotiation, critical trhinking**

 - ✓ I’m currently learning Pandas and Python and PowerBI. here is a link to my Power BI project [HR Analytics](https://github.com/Sujayketkar/HR-Analytics-Dashboard_PowerBI/blob/main/HR_Analytics_dashboard.pdf)

 - 👨‍💻 All of my projects are available at [https://github.com/Sujayketkar?tab=repositories](https://github.com/Sujayketkar?tab=repositories)

-- 📝 I regularly write articles on [https://www.linkedin.com/in/sujayketkar/](https://www.linkedin.com/in/sujayketkar/)

-- 💬 but i'm great at **asking the right questions, Collaboration, negotiation, critical trhinking**

 - 📫 How to reach me **sujay@20fourconsulting.com**

-- 📄 Know about my experiences in/sujayketkar
+- 📄 Know about my experiences https://www.linkedin.com/in/sujayketkar

 - ⚡About me **I’ve spent 14 years as a Recruiter and HR Manager in a variety of settings which has allowed me to see the Software Product, Services and HR world first hand.
 In my experience within Human Resources, I've utilized data to establish benchmarks for compensation, salary trends, offer ranges, and workforce requirements.
 Proficiency in data analysis has enabled me to establish equitable yet competitive pay structures.
 I've leveraged data to determine appropriate salary ranges.
 In a previous role, I analyzed three years of historical employee leave data and proposed revisions to the leave policy, which received positive feedback and recognition.**